The Cost of a Hail Storm

-It’s surprising to most how much damage a hailstorm can do.
-What looks like a few dimples here and there on your car can cost thousands of dollars.
+It’s surprising to most how much damage a hailstorm can do: what looks like a few dimples here and there on your car can actually cost thousands of dollars to fix.

-However, if you don’t have comprehensive insurance or want to keep the insurance payout and sell this vehicle, you may wonder how much un-repaired hail damage can devalue your car.
+However, if you don’t have comprehensive insurance or want to keep the insurance payout and sell your vehicle, you may be wondering how much un-repaired hail damage can devalue your car.

-If you’ve read it somewhere that hail dents can be repaired for as cheap as a couple hundred dollars, beware that that is not referring to a bumper-to-bumper full hail repair.
-Maybe a small dent repair job, but when several panels have numerous dents, the price will likely be in the thousands.
+While some mistakenly are told that hail dents can be repaired for as little as a few hundred dollars, beware that that is not referring to a bumper-to-bumper full hail repair.
+A small dent repair job may be relatively inexpensive, but when several panels have numerous dents, the price will likely be in the thousands.

-Let’s say you have comprehensive insurance to cover your hail damage.
-You may be wondering whether it’s worth it to file a hail claim.
+If you have comprehensive insurance to cover your hail damage, is it worth filing a hail claim?

-If the repair cost exceeds around 50% to 60% of your car’s value, your vehicle might be considered a total loss, otherwise known as “totalled.”
+For extensive hail damage, the rule of thumb is that if the damage exceeds your comprehensive deductible, it’s advisable to fix it.
+But if the repair cost exceeds around 50% to 60% of your car’s value, your vehicle might be considered a total loss, otherwise known as “totaled.”

-You should still consider making the claim regardless, but keep in mind that if your car is totalled by the insurance, the hail repair claim could become part of the Carfax vehicle history report, which is public information to potential car buyers.
-This could knock thousands of dollars of your car’s trade value when you try to sell it.
+Just keep in mind that if your car is deemed totaled by the insurance, the hail repair claim could become part of the Carfax vehicle history report—information that is public to potential car buyers.
+This could knock thousands of dollars off your car’s trade value when you go to sell it.

 The value of your car is evaluated on the following factors: